saravj123/Animal-Personality-Quiz/README.md

 ## Features
 - 15 questions
 - Tracks with a scoring system
-- Tells you your animal
+- Tells you your animal with a picture
 - Reset button
--

 ## Possible Results
 - Cat